42-Year-Old Outfielder – Chicago Cubs

 Manny Ramirez Contract Information:

-Signed a minor league contract with the Rangers in July 2013.
+Signed a minor league contract with the Cubs in May 2014.

 To instantly reveal our fantasy analysis of every player – including Manny Ramirez – simply subscribe now.